centroid457/object_info/README.md

 print(platform.platform())
 pass    # place debug point here
 ```
-3. Useful if you wish to see info from remote source if connecting directly over ssh for example
+3. Useful if you wish to see info from remote SOURCE if connecting directly over ssh for example

 ## Features
-1. print all properties and methods results
+1. print all properties/methods results
-2. show exceptions on methods and properties
+2. show exceptions on methods/properties
-3. skip names by full/part names
+3. skip names by full/part names and use only by partnames
-4. separated collections in groups
+4. separated collections by groups

 ********************************************************************************